WilliamDann/chess-worksheet/readme.md

 # starting the app

 1. first install node.js.
-2. use npm to install dependances
+2. use npm to install dependances. if you are in the same directory as the package.json it will do it for you!
 ```
 npm i
 ```